Applying for Financial Aid

 - All required questions completed (no blanks or incomplete answers).

 - We suggest you temporarily allow pop-ups when using the FAFSA website (or if your browser has the option, select “always allow from this site”).

 - Create an FSA ID.
 You and your parent (if you are a dependent student) will need a U.S. Department of Education FSA ID to sign your FAFSA electronically.
 This FSA ID will also be used to electronically sign Master Promissory Notes, should you apply for student loans.
 Protect this ID just as you would your social security number.

 - You must be admitted as a degree-seeking student at The University of Tulsa to be eligible to receive aid.

 - If possible, use the IRS Data Retrieval Tool to input your tax information.

 - Be sure to list The University of Tulsa on your FAFSA using our school code: 003185.

-You can also complete your FAFSA via the myStudentAid mobile app:
+Complete your FAFSA via the myStudentAid Mobile App

 - Click here to watch a short video on how to use the myStudentAid mobile app: